Turbulence-hit Singapore Airlines flight fell 54 meters in less than five seconds, investigation finds

 "We are committed to supporting our passengers and crew members who were on board SQ321 on that day, as well as their families and loved ones.
 This includes covering their medical and hospital expenses, as well as any additional assistance they may need."

-Following the incident, Singapore Airlines said it had adapted its seatbelt policy to a "more cautious approach" to turbulence.
-This included no longer running hot drink and meal services when seatbelt signs are switched on.
+After the incident, Singapore Airlines said it had adapted its seat belt policy to a "more cautious approach" to turbulence.
+This included no longer running hot drink and meal services when seat belt signs are switched on.

 Flight data also showed that journeys between London and Singapore had taken a slightly different route since the incident, avoiding the area where it occurred.